 Okay…full disclosure, I’m from Kansas so I have a love/hate relationship with this movie.
-It’s a joke at my house…we cringe, literally, cringe when we see Dorothy and the gang.
-However, recently, after watching it for the umpteenth time I realized that there were five things that could be applied to a job search…so I thought I’d share.
+It’s a joke at my house; we cringe when we see Dorothy and the gang.
+However, recently, after watching it for the umpteenth time, I realized that there are five things we can learn and apply to a job search; so here they are.

 Figure out what’s holding you back and fix it.
 What’s stopping you from finding your dream job?
 Is it a lack of motivation, confidence, education, fear of the unknown, or just not knowing what you want to be when you grow up?
 Now’s the time to identify what’s holding you back.
 Here are some suggestions that may help.

-Write down all the reasons you’re looking for a job.
-Not just the obvious ones like; I need the money, ya idiot.
+- Write down all the reasons you’re looking for a job.
+Not just the obvious ones like; I need the money, you idiot.
 These are your motivators.

-Don’t Know What You Want to Be or Do?
-Take some assessments, research people you follow online or look up too, do some informational interviews or volunteer.
-CareerOneStop.org is a great resource for all things job seeker related, especially assessments.
+- Don’t Know What You Want to Be or Do?
+Take some assessments, research people you follow online or look up too, do some informational interviews, or volunteer.
+CareerOneStop.org is an excellent resource for all things job seeker related, especially assessments.

 2. Surround yourself with others who have the same goals

 Everyone you meet is part of your network, but don’t worry you don’t have to become one of those creepy stalky people, you know the ones (Hi!
-My name is Joe, nice to meet you.
-I know we’ve just met but here’s my resume, please recommend me to everyone you know…<cringe>), just talk to people.
+My name is Joe, happy to meet you!
+I know we’ve just met but here’s my resume, please recommend me to everyone you know!)
+Just talk to people.

 I know someone who found a great job while standing in line at the dry cleaners.
-While waiting in line they had struck up a conversation with the person in front of them, during the convo it came up that my friend was looking for work as an aviation engineer.
+While waiting in line, they had struck up a conversation with the person in front of them, during the convo it came up that my friend was looking for work as an aviation engineer.
 Surprise!
 The other person was married to someone in HR at a local aircraft company and would be glad to pass on my friends’ resume.
-Emails were exchanged, resumes were sent and dry cleaning was eventually picked up.
+They exchanged email addresses, my friend immediately sent their resume, and dry cleaning picked up.

-A week later my friend got a call from the “spouse” about a fantastic job and asked to apply.
-My friend got that job and is still happily employed.
+A week later, my friend got a call from the “spouse” about a fantastic job and got that job.
+They are still happily employed.
 All because they struck up a conversation while standing in line.

 3. Flying monkeys are EVIL

-Social media – Social media can be a wonderful tool to use when looking for a job, however, it can become a procrastinators paradise.
-It’s built to distract you, to entertain, don’t fall for it.
+- Social media – Social media can be a fantastic tool to use when looking for a job; however, it can become a procrastinators paradise.
+It was built to distract you, don’t fall for it.
 Schedule your job search activities and be ruthless about how much time you are dedicating to social media during that time.